Oxford Round Table: Publications

-The Oxford Round Table publishes an online journal, titled The Forum on Public Policy: A Journal of the Oxford Round Table.
-The mission of the journal, according to its website, is "to disseminate knowledge with regard to salient issues in public affairs."

 McGill/Queen's University Press published a volume of papers from a 2003 conference, The University: International Expectations, on public administration issues related to higher education.
 Another edited volume on primary (precollegiate) school choices in America emerged from, among other sources, a 2003 meeting on "Choice in Education."

 Company history and officers

 For most of its history the Oxford Round Table has been an American organisation run by members of the Alexander family and variously headquartered in Kentucky, Illinois, Florida, and California.
 Kern Alexander, Professor of Excellence at the University of Illinois, Urbana-Champaign, founded the Oxford International Round Table on Education Policy in 1989.
 However, it was not incorporated until 1994, when it was established in Florida as a for-profit corporation, with Alexander as president.
 It was administratively dissolved in 1996.
 Alexander also incorporated the Oxford Round Table, Inc., a Florida for-profit corporation; it was established and dissolved at the same time as the Oxford International Round Table on Education Policy.

 In 1995, the Oxford Round Table, Inc., a for-profit Kentucky corporation, was incorporated by Samual K. Alexander III (son of Kern Alexander).
 It was administratively dissolved in 1998 and reinstated in 2006.
 This corporation dissolved itself 22 September 2008.

 In 1998, the Oxford Round Table, Inc., a for-profit corporation, was incorporated in Illinois by F. King Alexander, (son of Kern Alexander and presently the President of LSU).
 It was involuntarily dissolved in 2000.

 In December 2001, the non-profit Oxford Round Table of Godstow Hall, Inc., was incorporated in Kentucky by several members of the Alexander family.
 In May 2007, the non-profit Oxford Round Table, Inc., NFP, was established in Illinois.
 It changed its name to Oxford Round Table, North America, Inc., NFP, in October 2008.
 In July 2008, the non-profit Oxford Round Table, Ltd., was established in the United Kingdom., went dormant a year later and was "struck off the books" the following year.

 In the 2007 annual report of the Kentucky for-profit Oxford Round Table, Inc., Kern Alexander was listed as company president.
 As of the 2008 annual report, J.C.
 Buckman was listed as president.

 In 2008, it filed for a non-profit charter in the United Kingdom.
 It was dissolved in 2011.